I didn’t plan to roast coffee. I planned to make popcorn.

 Then: crack.

-And the smell—the smell at first crack is the moment you understand why people roast their own coffee.
-It’s not the smell of coffee from a bag or a café.
-It’s bigger, more alive, more aromatic.
-Notes of caramel and fruit and toast fill the kitchen in a wave, and you realize you’re smelling coffee being born.
+The smell at first crack is the moment you understand why people roast their own coffee.
+It is not the smell of coffee from a bag or a café.
+Notes of caramel, fruit, and toast fill the kitchen, and you realize you are smelling coffee change in front of you.

 I stood at the counter with the wooden spoon in my hand, completely transfixed.